 When it comes to luxury, marble is a classic material - and for a good reason.
 Throughout the centuries, people have been drawn to the texture and aesthetic appeal of white marble with soft, flowing swirls.
 It evokes images of history's greatest buildings, from the stately Palace of Versailles to the sacred Taj Mahal.

-In avant-garde communities, hexagon tile mosaics began to emerge as a trend a decade ago.
+In avant-garde communities, hexagon tile mosaics began to emerge as a trend over a decade ago.
 Today, advancements in manufacturing technologies have made it possible to fabricate larger variations of hexagon tiles.
 Their popularity has skyrocketed and now you see hex a lot more – in a myriad of sizes, colors, & patterns.
 This trend is red hot & not going anywhere.

 Whether it’s traditional hexagon shape, or a more unique take on hex (like this elongated beveled beauty) you can be sure you’ll fall in love with some variation of this tile trend.